pooyaaf/CN_CHomeworks1/RFTP/README.md

 ___
 This program is implemented in object oriented c++ programming.
 For each entity in the program, separate classes are considered as follows:

+## Section 0 - Basic explanations about the logic of the program
 - ### [Configuration class](#configuration-class)
 - ### [Server class](#server-class)
 - ### [Client class](#client-class)